shopware5/devdocs/source/developers-guide/event-guide/index.md

 * `Enlight_Controller_Action_PostDispatch_MODULE`
 * `Enlight_Controller_Action_PostDispatch`

-Basically the same mechanics as for the `PreDispatch` applies (so there is a MODULE_CONTROLLER and a MODULE suffix as well as a "global" PostDispatch event without suffix.
+Basically the same mechanics as for the `PreDispatch` event apply (so there is a MODULE_CONTROLLER and a MODULE suffix) as well as a "global" PostDispatch event without suffix.
 Notice that there are two types of PostDispatch event:
 `Enlight_Controller_Action_PostDispatchSecure*` will only be emitted, if a *template* is available and *no exception* occured before; the `Enlight_Controller_Action_PostDispatch` event (without *secure* as suffix) will also be emitted